volodinroman/maya-combine-separate-tool/README.md

 # maya_combineSeparate

-A python module for Autodesk Maya that shows a way to collect objects data before combining them and separating a new combined object back to original ones
+A python module for Autodesk Maya that shows a way to separate a combined object back to original ones (contained 2 or more shells) preserving skinning that was applied to the combined object.

-It uses standart python libraries, maya.cmds, maya.mel and maya.OpenMaya
+It uses standart python libraries, maya.cmds, maya.mel, maya.OpenMaya and maya.OpenMayaAnim

-Future plans:

-Let users combine selected objects, assign a skin cluster and adjust the weights and finally separate back to original objects saving the skinning.
+How it works:

+First step is to select objects that need to be combined and create an instance of objectCombine class that gathers all data from the original objects.

+Next step is combining method that runs a mel script with a custom combine function.

+After combining a user need to create a joint system and assign a skin deformer to the combined object using these joints.

+Last step is to run methods that collect data from skinCluster assigned to the combined object, separate this object back to original meshes and recreates all the skinning weights in a newly created skinClusters for each separated mesh.

 Using:

 Unzip the project to your Maya Python path folder

-Select some objects composed of several shells

-import combineSeparate.main as cmbSep

-instance = cmbSep.objectCombine()

-instance.doCombine() #to combine objects
+# 1) select objects You want to combine.
+They will be combined to the first selected object

+# 2)
+instance = combSep.objectCombine()  #collects all data needed for combining and separating instance.doCombine() #run combine

+# 3) Create joint system and assign skin deformer to the combined mesh where these joints are influence objects

-instance.doSeparate() #to separate back to original objects
+# 4) Back to original meshes
+instance.doCollectSkinData_deleteSkin() #gather all data needed for restoring skinning from the combined object instance.doSeparate() #separate object into parts instance.doRecreateSkinning() #recreate skinning for separated objects